-HSSR 1120 Human Services Methods 3 credits & Ethical Procedures issues related to interventions with individuals, groups, organizations, and communities in generalist practice and chemical dependency are emphasized.
+HSSR 1120 Human Services Methods 3 credits & Ethical Procedures

+This course provides a framework of human services practice meant to prepare students for their actual experience in a human services agency.
+Ethical and legal issues related to interventions with individuals, groups, organizations, and communities in generalist practice and chemical dependency are emphasized.
 Seminar format provides for discussion and integration of experiences with academic courses.
 Creative problem solving and human services values are featured.
 Exposure to differing theoretical perspectives will be explored.